-How to establish and build credit for a family member
+How to help your child establish and build credit

 How to help build credit for your child

-If you think your teen is ready to use credit, here are some options you can both consider.
-Keep in mind that responsible use of credit, not just having a credit account, is what can help your child build their credit history and scores.
+If you think your child is ready, adding them as an authorized user is one thing to consider.
+Keep in mind that using credit responsibly, not just having access to a credit account, is what can help your child build credit.

 Add a child as an authorized user